thavlik/vpn-operator/README.md

 ### Development
 Notes on the operator code itself can be found in [operator/README.md](operator/README.md).

+### Choosing a VPN service
+Some services are more amenable for use with vpn-operator than others.
+Maximum number of connected devices is an important contractual detail.

+It's probably worth paying a premium to have access to a larger pool of IPs across more regions.
+For example, when using a `Mask` to download a video using a cloaked `Pod` (such as with [ytdl-operator](https://github.com/thavlik/ytdl-operator)), failed attempts due to constantly using banned IPs will slow overall progress more than if the service's bandwidth were reduced.
+Slow downloads are acceptable as long the service is reliable.

 ## License
 All code in this repository is released under [MIT](LICENSE-MIT) / [Apache 2.0](LICENSE-Apache) dual license, which is extremely permissive.
 Please open an issue if somehow these terms are insufficient.